 Understanding the best growing conditions for watermelons will help you grow this wonderful fruit.

 How Do Watermelons Grow?

-When thinking about how to grow watermelons, you want to be sure that you keep the area free from weeds.
+You want to be sure to keep the area free from weeds.
 A good, shallow hoeing is best.
 You do not want to disturb the roots, and you certainly don’t want to cut any shoots off the main plant.